|

 By November 1 of each odd-numbered year, any utility that owns or operates electric transmission lines in Minnesota is required (Minnesota Statutes 216B.2425) to submit a transmission projects report to the Minnesota Public Utilities Commission.
 The report is called the Biennial Transmission Projects Report, or Biennial Report, and the 16 utilities involved file this report jointly.

-We encourage all interested stakeholders to learn about the transmission projects that are being planned in the state of Minnesota and participate in the process by providing comments.
-The 2011 webcast will address statewide transmission planning and analysis.
-Meetings for individual planning zones will not be held (learn more in Chapter 4 of the 2011 Biennial Report).
-The webcast will be held:
+We encourage all interested stakeholders to learn about transmission projects being planned in the state of Minnesota and participate in the process by providing comments.
+Our webcasts address the Biennial Transmission Projects Report and how to identify projects that are proposed in each part of the state.

 Transmission Planning Zones